ZertoPublic/Z4K/docs/openapi.md

    kubectl get services -n <z4k namespace>
 ```

-## With External Ingress
+### With External Ingress

 To access the Z4K API if you're using external ingress use the loadbalance IP.

-## Open swagger
+## Access Swagger

 Type an EXTERNAL-IP/Loadbalancer-IP value as a address in your browes and add the /zkm/api/help:

       https://![](https://img.shields.io/static/v1?label=&message=a11ed2fcc9d734cf594793d044753d97-1234567.eu-central-1.elb.amazonaws.com&color=blue)/zkm/api/help

+## Obtain Swagger Authorization

-You should be authorized to make a swagger/ API calls
+To get authorization to make a Swagger and API calls:

 1. Prepare an access token:
 ```